Medicare Part D: Prescription Drug Coverage

 Coinsurance or Copay

-After meeting a deductible (again, the 2023 maximum is $505), you must pay coinsurance or a copay.
-Medicare pays the remainder.
+After meeting a deductible (again, the 2024 maximum is $545), you must pay coinsurance or a copay; Medicare pays the remainder.

 Coinsurance is usually a percentage (for example, 20 percent) of the cost of the drug.
 Your coinsurance amounts may vary throughout the year.
 A copay is a fixed fee that you pay each time.

-What Prescription Drugs Are Covered by Medicare Part D?
+What Prescription Drugs Does Medicare Part D Cover?

 Each Part D plan will list the specific drugs that it covers; these lists are called formularies.
 Note that plans do not cover the cost of over-the-counter medications.